AU-Biocommons/genome-annotation/ansible/playbooks/README.md

 target_environment: prod
 ```

-- apollovms: default vars for  playbooks run on apollo hosts.
+- `apollovms`: default vars for  playbooks run on apollo hosts.
-- changeipvms: defines production environment by default for populating `/etc/hosts`.
+- `changeipvms`: defines production environment by default for populating `/etc/hosts`.
-- jbrowseportalvms: jbrowse-portal (apollo-user-jbrowse) settings.
+- `jbrowseportalvms`: jbrowse-portal (apollo-user-jbrowse) settings.
-- monitorservervms: settings for adding hosts to Grafana/Prometheus on apollo-monitor.
+- `monitorservervms`: settings for adding hosts to Grafana/Prometheus on apollo-monitor.
-- newapollovms: variables needed for building new apollo VMs.
+- `newapollovms`: variables needed for building new apollo VMs.
 Includes a vault.
-- newmonitorservervms: variables for building new apollo-monitor.
+- `newmonitorservervms`: variables for building new apollo-monitor.
 Includes a vault.
-- newportalvms: variables for configuring django web portal on apollo-portal.
+- `newportalvms`: variables for configuring django web portal on apollo-portal.
 Includes a vault.
-- newservervms: default vars for building infrastructure servers.
+- `newservervms`: default vars for building infrastructure servers.
-- newubuntutestvms: default vars for building a new test VM.
+- `newubuntutestvms`: default vars for building a new test VM.
-- newwebservervms: default vars for building a new web server,
+- `newwebservervms`: default vars for building a new web server,
-- nfsservervms: default vars for playbooks run on NFS server (apollo-user-nfs).
+- `nfsservervms`: default vars for playbooks run on NFS server (apollo-user-nfs).
-- otherubuntuvms: default vars for other ubuntu VMs.
+- `otherubuntuvms`: default vars for other ubuntu VMs.

 ### Vaults
 - `group_vars/newportalvms/vault`: stores secrets needed to build django apollo-portal website.